bitwarden/help/_articles/directory-connector/directory-sync.md

 tags: []
 ---

-bitwarden supports syncing users and/or groups from outside directories through the use of the **bitwarden Directory Connector** tool.
+Bitwarden supports syncing users and/or groups from outside directories through the use of the **Bitwarden Directory Connector** tool.

 The following directories are supported: